-We use rechargeable batteries whenever possible.
+Media Services uses rechargeable batteries whenever possible.
 We avoid printing unless necessary, and have been phasing out print services over the past several years.
 No longer do we output to physical media, but provide digital and streaming copies of content that can be sent electronically or viewed from the cloud.